testillano/h2agent/README.md

 ### GET /provision/v1/server-data

+Retrieves the current server internal data (requests received and their states and other useful information like timing).
+Be careful with large contexts due to long-term testing (or load testing) as this is not limited by any configuration maximum (not considered).

-Retrieves the current server internal data (requests received and their states).
-You could retrieve an specific entry providing *requestMethod* and *requestUri* through query parameters (separator is `'&'`), for example:
+You could retrieve a specific entry providing *requestMethod*, *requestUri* and *requestNumber* through query parameters (separator is `'&'`), for example:

-`/provision/v1/server-data?requestMethod=GET&requestUri=/app/v1/foo/bar/5`
+`/provision/v1/server-data?requestMethod=GET&requestUri=/app/v1/foo/bar/5&requestNumber=3`

+If case that *requestNumber* is omitted, the whole requests history for the *method/uri* provided will be retrieved.
+Why *h2agent* stores the whole history instead of the last received request for a given key ?: some simulated systems have its own state, so, simplification cannot be assumed: different requests could be received for the same *method/uri*.
+The *requestNumber* is the history position (**1..N** in chronological order).
+To get the latest one provide -1, to retrieve all of them, omit this query parameter.

-Both parameters shall be provided to select a single entry (they would be mandatory for that single selection), if not, all the entries available will be retrieved.
+Both *method*  and *uri*  shall be provided together to select a single entry history (if one is missing and the other is provided, bad request is obtained).

+This operation is useful for testing post verification stages (validate content and/or document schema for an specific interface).

 #### Response status code

-**200** (OK), **204** (No Content).
+**200** (OK), **204** (No Content), **400** (Bad Request).

 #### Response body